Here at Chimney Hills Animal Hospital, we like to practice Dental Health every month of the year.

 This radiograph shows an example of bone loss.
 Bone loss is caused by infection that lies underneath the gum tissue.
 You can identify the bone loss on the left root of the middle tooth, where the bone dips down in a U shape.
 Severe bone loss leads to mobility, and the infection can cause severe halitosis (bad breath).
 This is one of the most common disease processes we see in dogs.

-This radiographs shows an abscess on the root of a tooth.
+This radiograph shows an abscess on the root of a tooth.
 You can see what looks like a dark circle around the apex (the top) of the root tip.
-These teeth can be painful, and are usually mobile.
+These teeth can be painful and are usually mobile.
 These teeth are extracted and the area is cleaned well to remove all the infection.

 This radiograph shows a resorptive lesion in a dog.
 These lesions are caused by the body attacking the enamel of the tooth.
 While these lesions are more common in cats, they are not uncommon in dogs.
 These teeth are very painful and may cause your pet to stop eating.
 Once the tooth is extracted, the pet will go back to eating within a day or two as the source of the pain has been removed.